 Following the crisis management guidance under the FSB Key Attributes of Effective Resolution Regimes, systemically important banks in Taiwan are required every year to submit their contingency action plans for dealing with situations where the capital is not sufficient.
 They are also required to conduct and report two-year stress test results to the FSC.
 However, there is no special resolution regime for systemically important banks in Taiwan.

 If the failing bank is ordered by the FSC to cease its business operations, deposit debts shall precede non-deposit debts.

 Taiwan banks are adapting to the “open banking” trend.
 The FSC encourages banks to voluntarily open up their application programming interfaces (APIs) for programmatic access by third-party financial service providers (TSPs).
 The ultimate goal is to provide TSPs with open access to consumer banking, transaction and other financial data from banks and non-bank financial institutions through the use of APIs.

 The FSC adopts a three-phase approach for open banking:

 Phase I was launched in October 2019.
-As of March 2020, 25 banks have offered access to information on banking products and services to TSPs, such as deposit interest rate, foreign exchange rate information, location of branches and loan product comparison.
+As of December 2021, 26 banks have offered access to information on banking products and services to TSPs, such as deposit interest rate, foreign exchange rate information, the location of branches and loan product comparison.
 No personal data provided by customers is available at this stage.